insight-creative/Knope/content/blog/how-to-save-energy-with-wifi-thermostats/index.md

 title: How to Save Energy with Wi-Fi® Thermostats
 date: 2021-08-27
 image: carrier-dealer-showing-couple-a-wifi-thermostat.jpg
-desc: ""
+image_alt: "Carrier technician explaining a wifi thermostat to a younger couple"
-summary: "Because heating and cooling can account for more than half of your home’s energy costs, choosing a programmable, Wi-Fi® thermostat is a smart choice."
+description: "Because heating and cooling can account for more than half of your home’s energy costs, choosing a programmable, Wi-Fi® thermostat is a smart choice."
 ---

 ![Carrier technician explaining a wifi thermostat to a younger couple](carrier-dealer-showing-couple-a-wifi-thermostat.jpg)